kwesi115/LSP_REPO_ASMNTS/src/org/howard/edu/lsp/assignment3/doc/REFLECTION_A3.md

 - The OO design adds a few files but reduces coupling and improves clarity.
 - The transformation order is enforced in `ProductTransformer` and documented in Javadocs to avoid regressions.
-- The runner (`ETLRunner`) preserves A2’s exact CLI behavior and relative paths.
+- The runner (`ETLRunner`) preserves A2’s exact CLI behavior and relative paths